-We'll show you how to send an email via Gmail from your Arduino.
+We'll show you how to send an email via the Gmail API from your Arduino.
 Then imagine all the notes you can have it send—reminders, alerts, sweet nothings, etc.

 This sketch uses our Google > Gmail > SendEmail Choreo.